Capitoline Temple

-The Capitoline Temple is an ancient monument located in the old city of Volubilis in Fès-Meknès, Morocco.
-It dates from the Roman era, and was situated in the ancient Kingdom of Mauretania.
+The Capitoline Temple is an ancient monument located in the ancient city of Volubilis in Fès-Meknès, Morocco.
+It dates from the Roman era, and was situated in the province of Mauretania Tingitana.

 The building incorporates a tetrastyle architectural design, and was dedicated to the Roman Emperor Macrinus.
 The temple is earmarked for the trinity of Roman gods, Juno, Jupiter and Minerva.
 According to Rogerson, a council would meet below the Capitoline Temple in order to make a declaration of war, and then later return to this location with the booty of the resultant war.

-The Romans also constructed temples of the same name in Ancient Rome and other locations within the Roman Empire.
+The Romans also constructed temples of the same name in the city of Rome itself and other locations within the Roman Empire.